safinirasol/LA_BRISA-BUS/README.md

 # LA BRISA BUS

-This repository contains the first final project completed during Semester Two in 2024.
+This repository contains the first final project completed during Semester Three in 2024.
 It is a basic website project built as my first website.

 ## Project Overview